liamhendricks/cellblock/readme.md

 !!!

-I am currently in the process of porting this addon from my game project files, so if you stumble across this repository and are still seeing this message, please be aware the addon is not in a usable state.
-Please reach out to me with any questions or concerns!
+I am currently in the process of porting this addon from my game project files and making frequent updates for general purpose community usage.
+So if you stumble across this repository and are still seeing this message, please be aware the addon is in an unstable state, and under active development!
+Once all the kinks are ironed out, I'll create a stable release to begin regular semantic versioning and remove this message.

 !!!